 It’s important to remember that payday loans are meant for short-term use only and are not a long-term financial solution.

-Payday Loans, previously offered in California, are no longer available to new customers through MoneyKey.
+Payday Loans, previously offered in California, are no longer available through MoneyKey.
 If you don’t live in California, please check our rates page to see if other online loans such as Installment Loans or Lines of Credit are available in the state that you currently live in.

 While there are a number of different types of online loans suitable for different purposes, and your experiences with different financial institutions may vary, there are a few general benefits that you may experience.